 Sure.
 Party In My Pants pads can be used for stress incontinence when small amounts of urine are released.
 Stress incontinence may be caused by pregnancy, childbirth, or menopause and occur when coughing, laughing, sneezing, or exercising.

 Yes.
 We recommend our Queen and Overnight pad for postpartum bleeding.
-New moms report that they change their pads more frequently than during a menstrual period.
-It's possible that you´ll have to change your pad every few hours during your most heavy postpartum bleeding.
-Check out the Mama-rama Kit and snag a deal designed just for new moms.
+New parents report that they change their pads more frequently than during a menstrual period.
+It's possible that you'll have to change your pad every few hours during your most heavy postpartum bleeding.

-Perimenopause is a challenging time for many women.
+Perimenopause can be a challenging time.
 Even if your periods have been regular for decades, all sorts of wacky things can start happening.
 Your periods might be longer or shorter, your flow may be next to nothing or much heavier, and you might even skip some periods altogether.
 Ovulation becomes hit or miss some months, resulting in lower levels of progesterone.
 This may mean longer, heavier periods.